This flavorful traditional South African pickled fish recipe is typically eaten at Easter after a 48 hour soak in curried and pickled onions.

 - Make sure the fish (if frozen) is completely defrosted and at room temperature before starting.

-- Add all the dry roast ingredients into a skillet or pan and roast till bursting with flavor and slightly roasted.
+- Add all the dry roast ingredients into a hot skillet for the flavors to be released.
+Watch closely to prevent burning.
 Set aside.

 - Have 2 slightly large wide plates, 1 for the flour and 1 for the egg.
 Using a pair of tongs dip your fish one at a time into the beaten egg and then into the flour and fry on medium heat.
 Continue till all the fish is done.
 Once fried set the fish on top of kitchen towel paper to drain the oil.